Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Causal Separability of Behaviors via Steering

 where $\alpha \in \mathbb{R}$ is a tunable scaling parameter.
 Positive values of $\alpha$ amplify the targeted behavior, while negative values suppress it.
 Because $w_b^{\smash{(\ell)}}$ is computed from mean activations rather than supervised labels, systematic output changes under this intervention provide evidence that the behavior is encoded as a causally relevant feature.

 We evaluate the rate at which each behavior is expressed in the model's output, using a held-out evaluation set not seen during DiffMean training.
 For \textsc{SyA} and \textsc{GA}, we use the labeling criteria defined in Table~\ref{tab:agreement_grid_model}.
 For \textsc{SyPr}, we apply a RoBERTa-based \citep{liu2019robertarobustlyoptimizedbert} classifier trained to detect sycophantic praise in the output text (Appendix~\ref{app:praise_roberta}).
+The classifier is used only for measuring output behavior; the steering vectors themselves are derived solely from the model’s internal activations.

 \paragraph{Results.} Figure~\ref{fig:steering_cross_effects} shows that steering along our learned DiffMean directions reliably and selectively modulates model behavior.
 For clarity, we display only the baseline and strong intervention ($\alpha = 4$) settings, but Appendix~\ref{app:steering-multi-alpha} reports the full range of steering strengths and confirms a monotonic shift in the targeted behavior scaling with alpha.
 Steering along the \textsc{SyA} direction increases the rate of sycophantic agreement, while leaving genuine agreement and praise largely unaffected.
 Conversely, steering along the negative \textsc{GA} direction suppresses genuine agreement with little effect on sycophantic outputs.
 Sycophantic praise (\textsc{SyPr}) is also independently steerable, showing minimal cross-effects on agreement behaviors.